Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 ***LCpl Viggo Dyer***

-It was amazing how much a good cry could just...help.
+It was amazing how much a good cry could just... help.
 You had to have the right sorta brothers with you, though.
 Nobody else would understand.
 Clark, Feegun and Rivera were good men, and…

 ...Fuck.